drnikki/old-personal-site/_posts/2019-01-3-drupal-open-demographics.markdown

 ## Current Status

-- There is an [open issue](https://www.drupal.org/project/drupalorg/issues/2971410)for this integration
+- There is an [open issue](https://www.drupal.org/project/drupalorg/issues/2971410) for this integration

 - There are conversations about _why_ this data is necessary and what will be done with it (including how it will be stored, who will have access) when it is collected.